 In order to test the hypothesis that postvocalic glides are in the onset in Sonoran Spanish, oral data were collected from 10 speakers of Sonoran Mexican Spanish (with limited English proficiency) using two tasks: an oral recorded phrase reading (e.g. “Digo ___ porque sí”) and an oral syllable division task.
 Stimuli in both tasks consisted of 23 nonce words (alongside 23 fillers) containing a C+G+V sequence.
 Two sets of stimuli (1-2) were designed according to two hypotheses.
 The first hypothesis relies on a well-known restriction on the Spanish rhyme, namely that Spanish only allows a maximum of three rhyme segments (Harris 1983).
 Thus if a sequence of CGVGC (Consonant + Glide + Vowel + Glide + Consonant) is allowed (e.g., nonce word la.ca.puais.to) the glide should be in the onset, because otherwise the rhyme would contain four segments and would be illicit.
 Stimuli in this group consisted of four-syllable nonce words that contained a postconsonantal high vocoid followed by a triphthong (four segment rhyme or complex onset + three segment rhyme).
 Four syllable words were created to avoid a glide + vowel sequence too close to the beginning or end of the word, positions known to favor hiatuses in some dialects (Hualde 1999, 2005).
 The second set of stimuli was designed around the hypothesis that, if the glide is in the onset, there should be onset co-occurrence restrictions, i.e., only some combinations of consonant + glide should be possible as complex clusters.
 For instance, a palatal consonant + homorganic glide [j] (e.g., *ch[j]aba) should be disallowed because their articulations are too similar.
 For the second set of stimuli, subjects were also given a grammaticality judgment task.
 Oral production data will be analyzed by two judges first impressionistically and then with Praat according to duration and F1/F2 values.

-Include study summary/finding here
+Include study summary/findings here

 By testing whether or not these speakers adhere to the segmental restrictions in nonce words, we will gain insight on the status of glides in this variety of Spanish and in Spanish phonology in general.
 Additionally the findings have potential implications for research on monolingual and bilingual acquisition and on acquisition errors (e.g., language learning, speech pathology, etc.), as work in these areas is based on phonological descriptions that could be inaccurate or inapplicable to all varieties and speakers.